googlearchive/node-big-rig/README.md

 * **[Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/profile/evaluate-performance/timeline-tool?hl=en)**.
 Take a timeline recording, and then right click on the timeline, save the file, and pass it to Big Rig.
 * **[Big Rig's Test Runner](https://github.com/GoogleChrome/big-rig/tree/master/test-runner)**.
 This uses Chrome Driver under the hood, and will allow you to run an automated test (including for Android) and get back a trace file.

+**Please note:** you can only have one tab open when running the trace.
+If you have multiple tabs Big Rig won't be able to disambiguate and process the correct tab.
+You should also ideally disable any extensions you have running, as these can skew results.
+You can add the `--strict` flag if you want Big Rig to throw an error when it encounters extensions.

 ## License

 See /LICENSE